NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 Once the volume has been mounted, then the script should be run by a user that has read access to all the files in the volume.

-Of course it only make sense to have the tiering policy on the volume set to something other than "all", otherwise the script will be ineffective.
+Of course it only makes sense to have the tiering policy on the volume set to something other than "all", otherwise the script will be ineffective.

 # Running The Script
-To run the script you just need to change the UNIX permissions on the file to be executable, then run it as a command:
+To run this script you just need to change the UNIX permissions on the file to be executable, then run it as a command:
 ```
 chmod +x warm_performance_tier
  ./warm_performance_tier -d /path/to/mount/point